 All these steps might seem tedious but they are the small things that your competition is most likely not doing.
 Therefore they will give you an edge in the battle to the first spot in search results.

 Once we have created the web page we search on Google for something like “top business directories” and “top web 2.0”.
 We sign up for all of them that are relevant to our business.
 Once that is done we find a new list of top local directories and web 2.0s and sign up for them too.
 We only sign up for like 2-4 of them each day and then complete the list over several weeks.
 This is very labor-intensive and boring but it’s an important step in order to rank high.
-If you really don’t have time or are too lazy you could outsource it to a VA or use Fiverr.
+If you really don’t have time or are too lazy you could outsource it to a VA, use Fiverr or Upwork.

 A little insider tip, if you’re a digital marketing agency or B2B company then consider using Clutch.
 And keep the profile updated with the latest info and reviews.
 The way Clutch works, is that they contact your current and past clients to get their input and feedback.
 That means you really have to deliver on your services and products.
 It also makes your reviews and projects very credible to any prospects looking to invest in your services or products.
 Therefore we strongly recommend this as it can be a great source of more leads and business.